burningion/Flask-Dotcloud/README.md

 ## Gotchas

-Don't ever have a git repo in the root directory of your project.
-DotCloud freaks out silently.
+~~Don't ever have a git repo in the root directory of your project.
+DotCloud freaks out silently.~~

-Wrap everything in a directory instead, like this project.
+Does dotCloud seem to be acting funny with your Git project?
+That's because by default it only pushes the last commit.

+So if you're working on a project, and you want your changes to be seen, either do a git commit, or:

+   $ dotcloud push --all projectname

 Oh, and have fun!